Kalwing/job-ready-project/README.md

 but thought that it couldn't do me harm to learn more Js.

 So here you'll find most of what I've done for this course.
-You can find the "curriculum" here : [Get Job Ready - Python Edition](https://github.com/P1xt/p1xt-guides/blob/master/job-ready-python-edition.md)
+You can find the "curriculum" here : [Get Job Ready - Python Edition](https://github.com/P1xt/p1xt-guides/blob/master/job-ready-python-edition.md).

+The demos are here : [thomasdargent.com](http://thomasdargent.com/P1xt/demos_viewer/viewer.html)

 ## Tier 1 - Non-Python frontend necessities for Web Development